AnuschBachofner/supplierRatingBackend/README.md

 ## 2. Package and File Structure

 The project structure reflects the layered architecture.
-Below is the planned layout with descriptions for each component.
+Below is the current and planned layout with descriptions for each component.

 ```text